 Common Signs of Gum Disease

-There are multiple symptoms of gum disease to be aware of:
+There are many signs and symptoms of gum disease that you should be aware of, including:

 - Loose teeth